peaceiris/actions-gh-pages/README.md

     cname: github.com
 ```

-### ⭐️ Enable Jekyll
+### ⭐️ Enable Built-in Jekyll

-If you want GitHub Pages to process the site with the static site generator Jekyll, set `enable_jekyll` to true.
+If you want GitHub Pages to process your site with the static site generator Jekyll, set `enable_jekyll` to true.

 [github/personal-website](https://github.com/peaceiris/actions-gh-pages#%EF%B8%8F-githubpersonal-website) is one of the examples using GitHub Pages built-in Jekyll.